Table of Contents

 How Is Stem Cell Knee Surgery Performed?

 Stem cell knee surgery is usually performed as an outpatient procedure.
-This means that you will be able to go home the same day as your surgery.
+This means that you will be able to go home on the same day as your surgery.
 The procedure takes about two hours and is usually done under general anesthesia, which means that you will be asleep during the surgery.

 First, the stem cells are collected from another part of your body, such as your hip.
 The stem cells are then injected into your knee joint.
 You will usually need to stay in the hospital for a few hours after the procedure so that the staff can monitor you for any complications.